- From our Community Counselors: What impact on your life has EurAupair made?

 If you are planning on having your au pair come along on the family vacation to continue to provide child care, her schedule and other requirements must still be met as if it were any other time.
 This includes ensuring she has her own room, does not work beyond the 10 hours a day or 45 hours a week, and still receives her weekly stipend.
 It's important to make sure your au pair has her schedule clearly laid out to prevent miscommunication while away from the home.

 During a host family vacation with an au pair, any meals and admission tickets should be provided by the host family.
-For extended vacations, the au pair's time off must be accommodated as well (1.5 consecutive days off and full weekend off per month).
+For extended vacations, the au pair's time off must be accommodated as well (1.5 consecutive days off per week and full weekend off per month).

 2. Your Au Pair is Traveling with You as a Family Member and Will Not Provide Child Care